Military & Veteran Affairs

 The Army’s Federal Tuition Assistance (FTA) program is a benefit for all individuals who serve in the Army, either as Active, Guard or as a Reservist.
 The maximum amount paid for Federal Tuition Assistance is up to $250 per semester hour, up to either 16 semester hours annually or not to exceed $4,000 per fiscal year.
 Current Army policy limits TA to 130 semester hours of undergraduate credit or baccalaureate degree, whichever comes first and 39 semester hours of graduate credit or the completion of a master's degree, whichever comes first.
 The 39 semester hour limit applies to all credits taken after completion of a baccalaureate degree.

 If you are planning on using the TN Strong Act and you fail to apply for FTA it could result in the reduction in funding from the TN Strong Act by the amount that would have been applied from FTA.
+If you have been issued a Common Access Card (CAC), you need to apply for FTA.

 You can find more information about Federal Tuition Assistance here.